Seretse Khama: Impact on UK–South African relations

 However, the international ramifications of his marriage were not so easily resolved.
 Having banned interracial marriage in 1949 under the apartheid system, South Africa's government opposed having an interracial couple ruling just across their northern border.
 The couple was banned from entering South Africa, including Mafeking, which then operated as the administrative capital of Bechuanaland.
 Since Bechuanaland was then a British protectorate (not a colony), the South African government immediately tried to exert pressure on the UK to have Khama removed from his chieftainship.

 The Attlee ministry, Britain's Labour-led government, then heavily in debt from World War II, could not afford to lose cheap South African gold and uranium supplies.
 They also feared that South Africa might take more direct action against Bechuanaland, either economic sanctions or a military incursion.
 London based Black civil rights leader Billy Strachan, who served as the Joint Secretary of the Seretse Khama Fighting Committee, wrote a letter defending Khama which was then published in the Manchester Guardian.
-On 28 March 1950, Fenner Brockway, a British Labour MP, forced a debate in the House of Commons on the decision by the Labour government to banish Seretse Khama from his homeland, while withholding recognition of him as the Chief of the Bamangwato people, because he had married Ruth Williams.
+On 8 March 1950 the Labour Secretary for Commonwealth Relations, Patrick Gordon-Walker, announced in the House of Commons that Khama would not be able to revisit the Bechuanaland Protectorate for at least 5 years, even though his wife was pregnant and in Bechuanaland.
+Three weeks later, on 28 March, Fenner Brockway, a British Labour MP, forced a debate in the House of Commons on the decision to banish Seretse Khama from his homeland, while withholding recognition of him as the Chief of the Bamangwato people, because he had married Ruth Williams.

 The British government conducted a judicial enquiry into Khama's fitness for the chieftainship.
 The investigation did not disapprove of interracial marriage as such and reported that he was eminently fit to rule the Bamangwato, "but for his unfortunate marriage", which prevented good relations with neighbouring apartheid regimes.
 The government ordered that the report be suppressed (it would remain so for thirty years) and exiled Khama and his wife from Bechuanaland in 1951.